NatanMeirov/AutomaticYouTubeContentDownloader/README.md

-# AutomaticYouTubeContentDownloader: Auto YouTube Content Downloader Project Using Selenium WebDriver
+# AutomaticYouTubeContentDownloader: Auto YouTube Content Downloader Project Using Python and Selenium WebDriver
 # ----------------------
 # Importent Notes:
 This software is NOT for use!
 This project was created ONLY for LEARNING PURPOSES.